 Complete guide to all the best Bordeaux chateau, the top wines, wineries and vineyards in Bordeaux.

 Bordeaux without a doubt remains the world’s most important wine region.
 Here is something I bet you did not know.
-Bordeaux is not only famous for producing the world’s most popular and collectible wine, Bordeaux is the second most visited city in Paris.
+Bordeaux is not only famous for producing the world’s most popular and collectible wine, Bordeaux is the second most visited city in France.

 That makes Bordeaux a key destination for wine lovers and tourists.
 In fact, Paris is the only city in France that receives more visitors than Bordeaux every year!
 In Bordeaux today, there are close to 7,375 different chateaux in the region producing close to 900 million bottles of wine per vintage!

 Which are the top Bordeaux chateau?
 That depends in part on what you’re looking for.
 There are the famous First Growth estates that can make wines of breathtaking quality with prices to match.